doo/scanbot-sdk-example-ionic/README.md

 - *Provisioning* and *Code Signing* settings - see [Cordova docs](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)
 - Add *ScanbotSDK.framework* as Embedded Binary  - see our [plugin docs](https://scanbotsdk.github.io/documentation/cordova/)

-Then you can start the App in Xcode or via `ionic run ios`.
+Then you can start the App in Xcode or via `ionic cordova run ios`.